Glyphack/Glyphack/content/blog/compiler-resources.md

 ## Linters

 Same as with type checking, for linters it's best to look into implementations and learn from them.
+Specially linters have a lot in common with compilers and interpreters because they just emit a human readable error instead of machine code.

 The following tools are useful to understand how analysis is done and errors are reported:
 - [**oxc**](https://github.com/web-infra-dev/oxc)